Landlord Insurance in New Jersey 101

 Where Can I Buy New Jersey Landlord Insurance?

 Many landlords in the Garden State are unaware that their homeowners’ policy will not be enough to cover damages caused by their tenants.
-Call your local insurance company and hire an agent today to help you choose the best coverage options for your policy to protect your rental business to the fullest.
+Call East Insurance Group today to help you choose the best coverage options for your policy to protect your rental business to the fullest.